DidactHQ/didact-docs/docs/core-concepts/licensing-system/terminology.md

 The license server is exposed as a set of endpoints in Didact Console's REST API.
 As a Didact user, you should not have a need to call these endpoints directly; instead, Didact Engine communicates with them internally.

 The license server is built with resilience and reliability in mind.
-If you would like to see its current uptime status, feel free to check out the [Didact status page](https://status.didact.dev) and read [Uptime and Alerting](/core-concepts/licensing-system/uptime-and-alerting).
+If you would like to see its current uptime status, feel free to read [Uptime and Alerting](/core-concepts/licensing-system/uptime-and-alerting).

 ## License key